To determine the total amount of an MA claim, start by emailing DHS a completed Request for an MHCP Member’s Claims Payment History (DHS-2133) (PDF).

 3. Indicate that your request is for MA estate recovery under Step 3

 For MA estate recovery, do the following:

-Note: Step 3 has a second checkbox, which is for requesting a claims payment history for purposes other than MA estate recovery.
-When requesting a claims payment history for MA estate recovery, do not check this box or enter any data in the fields following it.
+Note: Step 3 has a second checkbox, for requesting a claims payment history for purposes other than MA estate recovery.
+Do not check this box or enter any data in the fields following it when requesting a claims payment history for MA estate recovery.
 Do not enter begin or end dates, major programs, or report types for MA estate recovery purposes.

 Enter your first name, last name, phone number, email address, and mailing address.
 Also enter your agency’s name and county code.

 5. Email the completed form or questions about the form to DHS at DHS.SRUfax@state.mn.us